 There are also numerous other open mics throughout the city.
 For a more comprehensive list, please visit FreeMicsNYC.

-From legendary NYC comedy site Brooklyn Vegan: Thank God for Hy Bender’s religiously updated show bible BestNewYorkComedy.com…It must be exhausting keeping that monster of a website alive.
+From legendary NYC comedy site Brooklyn Vegan: Thank God for Hy Bender’s religiously updated show bible Best New York Comedy (and HyReviews.com).
+He is literally the only person in NYC providing daily summaries of what’s happening comedy-wise.
+It must be exhausting keeping that monster of a website alive.
 It is your daily comedy itinerary and it scares me how on top of his shit this guy is.

-Please feel encouraged to reach out to tell me about comedy shows, submit material to my short story anthology Ghosts on Drugs, or for any other reason by emailing me at email@example.com.
+Please feel encouraged to reach out to tell me about comedy shows, provide feedback on my cross-genre short story anthology Ghosts on Drugs, hire me to develop your book or screenplay (please visit BookProposal.net or HyOnYourScript.com), or for any other reason by emailing me at email@example.com.